HappyShield/happyshield.github.io/Instructions/LaserCutAndPressureCreasing/laserCutAndPressureCreasing_TR.md

 ![](./Assets/Output/Steps/01.jpg)

-Download the laser-cutting template for the 3-part press jig which fits the bed of your laser-cutting machine.
+Laser kesicinizin yatağına uyacak 3 parçalı baskı Download the laser-cutting template for the 3-part press jig which fits the bed of your laser-cutting machine.
 (The dimensions of the cutting templates are given in the filenames.)
 Laser-cut the MDF using the template file.

 ---